Motor Vehicles, Mechanized Equipment, & Marine Operations Safety

 Exam

-OSHA has not specified any time frame for required retraining or recertification for Motor Vehicles, Mechanized Equipment, and Marine Operations Safety Training.
+OSHA has not specified any time frame for required retraining for Motor Vehicles, Mechanized Equipment, and Marine Operations Safety Training.
 Although, as there are several mentioned OSHA regulation standards - there may be additional required training or re-training that this course does not satisfy.

 Chemical Hazards & Toxic Substances (Shipyard)